htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   when jobs go on hold
   :jira:`2016`

-- Fixed a bug where if a user-level checkpoint could not be transfered from the starter to the AP, the job would go on hold.
+- Fixed a bug where if a user-level checkpoint could not be transferred from the starter to the AP, the job would go on hold.
 Now it will retry, or go back to idle.
   :jira:`2034`

-- Fixed a bug where the *CommittedTime* attribute was not set correctly for Docker Universe jobs doing user level checkpointing.
+- Fixed a bug where the *CommittedTime* attribute was not set correctly for Docker Universe jobs doing user level check-pointing.
   :jira:`2014`

-- Fixed a bug where *condor_preen* was deleteing files named '*OfflineAds*' in the spool directory.
+- Fixed a bug where *condor_preen* was deleting files named '*OfflineAds*' in the spool directory.
   :jira:`2019`